 The World Food Bank™ benefits farmers through its price support mechanism.
-In participating countries, at times when excess supply creates excessive price pressure, WFB seeks to buy those commodities, for sale when supplies are limited.
+In participating countries, at times when excess supply creates excessive downward price pressure, WFB seeks to buy those commodities and increase demand thereby restoring profitable prices for farmers.

 The World Food Bank™ benefits traders by removing the uncertainty of trading non-standardized commodities, and by increasing access to global markets for more trading volume.
 While spreads will narrow over time, efficient traders may benefit from significantly larger trading volume for similar effort.

 Governments and Relief organizations benefit from a centralized exchange that yields lower prices as a result of regular investment and production.
 A critical challenge in developing markets for private companies, like millers and manufacturers, is the acquisition of dependable agricultural inputs and supplies.
 The presence of the World Food Bank™ creates a dependable resource for the acquisition of critical inputs when supplies are otherwise limited.
 This supply chain dependability will help attract more industry to participating countries.

 The institutional buying power of the World Food Bank™ provides price support to large groups of smallholder farmers, allowing them to become “bankable” in the eyes of financiers.
 Financiers, in turn can provide micro-loans to smallholder farmers that allow them finance their inputs and sustainably grow their farming operations.